apburt/treeseg/README.md

 Burt, A., Disney, M., Calders, K. (2019).
 Extracting individual trees from lidar point clouds using *treeseg*. *Methods Ecol Evol* 10(3), 438–445. doi: 10.1111/2041-210X.13121

-A doi for the latest version of treeseg is available in [releases](https://github.com/apburt/treeseg/releases).
+A doi for the latest version is available in [releases](https://github.com/apburt/treeseg/releases).

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the terms of the MIT license - see the [LICENSE](LICENSE) file for details.